tarwn/lessthandot-hugo/blogs/content/posts/2013-06-24-yeah-i-am-sure-that.md

 Here is what I found interesting in that article, the following quote from Holger Mueller

 > Holger Mueller, an analyst at Constellation Research, said **Microsoft is addressing the shortfall of its SQL Server in terms of scalability**.
-Mueller added that the partnership, which doesn&#8217;t mention Oracle 12c directly, is larger than expected with the additions of WebLogic and Java.
+Mueller added that the partnership, which doesn't mention Oracle 12c directly, is larger than expected with the additions of WebLogic and Java.

 Really that is the reason, Microsoft allows running of Oracle on Azure because SQL Server has a scalibility problem?
 Fascinating!!
 What is next, Microsoft offers PHP because C# sucks?